 The first is sole custody of any minor children involved, which usually allows for visitation rights to the other parent.

 The second is joint custody in which both parties are responsible for making decisions on for the child.
 When a case is contested, custody is decided by the court according to the best interests of the child.

 In accordance with Oklahoma law, both parties have an obligation to contribute financial support to the child.
 The amount of child support each parent is responsible for paying is calculated through a formula that factors in several things, including income.

 Oklahoma Divorce Lawyers Who Fight and Care for Clients

 The name Fry & Elder would not be synonymous with Oklahoma family law excellence without a commitment to providing excellent client service.

 Every divorce and family law issue is different, which is why our team of attorneys will meticulously analyze your case and develop unique solutions tailored to fit your individual need.

-Fry & Elder has been named to the U.S. News & World Report’s Best Law Firms List each of the past five years.
+Fry & Elder has been named to the U.S. News & World Report’s Best Law Firms List each of the past six years.
 Contact Fry & Elder today to set up a personal consultation with an elite team of Oklahoma divorce lawyers.